Tool development using the Tool Maker

 context.set_metadata_value(key="metadata_key", value=100)

 This method is employed by the Tool Maker to complete the results_configuration.json.
-Further details about this tool section are available in the SDK documentation section.
-This method is optional.
+It will create the configuration for the results visualization in the QMENTA Platform

 # Main object to create the results configuration object.